≡ Menu

 Secret 1: Buffett the City Slicker

-That’s a bit like dropping the Wright Brothers from the history of flight, or omitting Bilbo Baggins from The Lord of the Rings.
+That’s a bit like dropping the Wright Brothers from the history of flight.
+Or omitting Bilbo Baggins from The Lord of the Rings.

-Yes, fans of folksy Omaha – Wall Street, the infamous hive of scum and villainy!
+Yes, fans of folksy Omaha – Wall Street.
+The infamous hive of scum and villainy!

 According to my thrice-read copy of The Snowball, by 1956 Buffett had amassed $174,000.
-He did this by compounding his teenage savings and his more recent earnings in a focused share portfolio – arguably the closest his life history comes to what his admirers say we should do to emulate his success.
+He did this by compounding his teenage nest egg and his later savings with a concentrated share portfolio.

-Buffett grew his wealth by 61% a year since going to college.
-That $174,000 is equivalent to $1.6 million in 2019 dollars.
+Buffett grew his wealth by 61% a year after going to college.
+And that $174,000 is equivalent to over £2m in 2025 dollars.

 Secret 2: Buffett the fund manager

 The terms of these partnerships varied.
 For the first partnership, the seven other founding partners put in $105,000.
+Buffett put in just $100.

 Here’s his recollection of the deal, from The Snowball:

 “I got half the upside above a four percent threshold and I took a quarter of the downside myself.
 So if I broke even, I lost money.
-And my obligation to pay back losses was not limited to my capital.
-It was unlimited”.

 Buffett felt an obligation to pay back losses partly because his early investors were the closest people in his life.
-His wife’s father was one of them, and his sister another.

-The stipulation that would see him out of pocket if his returns fell below 4% is far removed from the typical hedge fund of today.
+Buffett’s stipulation that would see him out of pocket if his returns fell below 4% is far removed from the typical hedge fund of today.

-Buffett was looking to take 50% of the upside, not 20%!
+But Buffett took 50% of the upside – not 20%!

-The next year the partnerships’ had risen more than 40% in value.
-Buffett’s fees so far from managing the partnerships, reinvested, came to $83,085.
 These fees had mushroomed his initial contribution of only $700 – $100 contributed to each of the seven partnerships – into a stake worth 9.5% of the combined value of all the partnerships.

 Sure, he needed to succeed with his stock picking to make decent returns for his partners.